markwal/OctoPrint-PolarCloud/README.md

   checked in OctoPrint's Serial Settings.
 You'll also want to make sure the correct port and baudrate are saved in settings.
 * The plugin does not yet upload timelapse movies to OctoPrint

+## Note for Users running OctoPrint on Windows

+If you've got an old version of pyopenssl installed into the OctoPrint environment and you don't have ssh-keygen on your path, this plugin won't be able to register your printer with Polar Cloud.
+You'll get something about 'ssh-keygen' not found in octoprint.log.
+You can fix this by updating pyOpenSSL and restarting OctoPrint.